cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 You will soon make this script more meaningful.
 With the basic script ready, you need to prepare some elements.

-## Test net preparation
+## Testnet preparation

-The Cosmos ecosystem has a [number of test nets](https://github.com/cosmos/testnets), for example Cosmos Hub's Theta test net.
-In fact there are two Theta test nets: one targeted at [validators and application developers like you](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-public-testnet), the other at [Cosmos SDK developers](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-developer-testnet).
+The Cosmos ecosystem has a [number of testnets](https://github.com/cosmos/testnets), for example Cosmos Hub's Theta testnet.
+In fact there are two Theta testnets: one targeted at [validators and application developers like you](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-public-testnet), the other at [Cosmos SDK developers](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-developer-testnet).
 Pick the former.
 Its parameters for this exercise are, for instance:

 ```[https://github.com/cosmos/testnets/tree/master/v7-theta#endpoints-1]
 RPC: https://rpc.sentry-01.theta-testnet.polypore.xyz